dougeby/IntuneDocs/InTuneDocs/deploy-use/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 * A developer account with the Apple Developer Enterprise Program.

-* In-house & ad-hoc distribution signing certificate with valid Team Identifier.
+* In-house and ad-hoc distribution signing certificate with valid Team Identifier.

   * You will need the SHA1 hash of the signing certificate as a parameter to the Intune App Wrapping Tool.